EIS Summer School 2019

-Learn about the theory and practice of EIS (Electrochemical Impedance Spectroscopy) at the EIS Summer School 2019 on 9-12 July at the University of Bath, with Solartron Analytical.
+Learn the theory and practice of Electrochemical Impedance Spectroscopy at the Bath EIS Summer School 2019 on 9-12 July at the University of Bath, with Solartron Analytical.

-The training course is taught in small groups, with a strong emphasis on hands-on, practical exercises.
+Teaching is in small groups, with a strong emphasis on hands-on, practical exercises.
 A unique feature of the course is that 70% of the time is spent in the lab using Solartron instrumentation, under the guidance of course demonstrators.
-This gives you hands-on, practical experience and demonstrates the link between theory and experiment.
-The number of participants is limited, so everyone has full access to the instruments.
+This establishes a strong link between theory and experiment.

-The principles of EIS will be introduced in lectures, supported by full documentation in the course notes provided.
-The first practical sessions will cover the apparatus used for impedance measurement.
-In the first two lab sessions, participants learn how to set up and interface the hardware, and how to troubleshoot common problems.
-Following on from this, the majority of the practical sessions will consist of experiments carefully chosen to demonstrate the principles and applications of frequency response analysis.
+Sessions begin by introducing the experimental apparatus used for impedance measurement.
+In the first two lab sessions, participants learn how to set up and interface the hardware and how to troubleshoot problems.
+The subsequent lab sessions concentrate on experiments chosen to illustrate the principles and applications of frequency response analysis.

-By the end of the four days, you will be able to use frequency response analysers and potentiostats, and interpret and fit the data using non-linear regression programmes.
+Participants will be able to operate frequency response analysers and PC-controlled potentiostats as well as interpret and fit impedance data using non-linear regression programmes.

 - Getting to know the equipment